Chart Color Schemes

 The level of cultural diversity witnessed in Lethbridge Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Lethbridge Park had a higher cultural diversity than most local markets, with 26.1% of its population born overseas and 22.9% speaking a language other than English at home.
-Christianity was the predominant religion in Lethbridge Park, comprising 56.5% of its population, compared to 49.2% across Greater Sydney.
+Lethbridge Park, surveyed in June 2016, showed greater cultural diversity than most local markets, with 26.1% of its population born overseas and 22.9% speaking a language other than English at home.
+Christianity was the predominant religion, comprising 56.5%, compared to 49.2% across Greater Sydney as of June 2016.
 The top three ancestry groups were Australian (25.7%), English (22.0%), and Other (14.1%).

 Frequently Asked Questions - Diversity